xohan30/xohan30.github.io/about.md

 📍 underWorld <br>
 ☕️ cybersecurity student<br>

-<p>Yahallo!! my name is xohan30.
-I am a cybersecurity student/hacker/researcher
+<p>Yahallo!!
+I am xohan30.
+I am a cybersecurity student/hacker/researcher/programmer.
+I am currently a freshman pursuing B.Tech degree in
-and sometimes i become a programmer too.
-I am currently at my freshman year pursuing B.Tech degree in cybersecurity and forensics.
+cybersecurity and forensics.
 I have always been fascinated towards the world of internet and hacking from a very young age.
 I used to go onto my computer and click some codes in that cmd terminal or just write some bat scripts in notepad to automate stuffs and oh god i really felt like a hacker.
 As i grew up i actually started